ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the KDC does not find any group associated with the specified group identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.

+Note that the KDC only verifies that the node is authorized by the AS to access this resource.
+Nodes that are not members of the group but are authorized to do signature verifications on the group messages may be allowed to access this resource, if the application needs it.

 ### ace-group/GROUPNAME

 This resource implements GET and POST handlers.